dell/terraform-provider-redfish/docs/resources/manager_reset.md

 page_title: "redfish_manager_reset Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
-  Resource to reset the iDRAC.
+  This resource is used to reset the manager.
 ---

 # redfish_manager_reset (Resource)

-Resource to reset the iDRAC.
+This resource is used to reset the manager.

 ## Example Usage